 Threat actors use a combination of different types of privilege escalation to carry out a full-blown attack.
 This requires organizations to embrace multiple strategies and tools for holistic security equally.
 Since gaining access to a regular user account is the first step in privilege escalation, identity & account management controls go a long way in keeping attacks at bay.

-Web Application Servers are preferred attack surface entry points – since once infiltrated, and a privilege attack can remotely gain administrative access to sensitive information stored centrally.
-This breach in the application security makes it easy to infiltrate the system using connections to critical components such as other connected web applications, user management interfaces and databases.
+Web Application Servers are preferred attack surface entry points – since, once infiltrated, a privilege escalation attack can remotely gain administrative access to sensitive information stored centrally.
+This breach in the application security makes it easy to infiltrate the system using connections to critical components such as other connected web applications, user management interfaces, and databases.

 Application Programming Interfaces (APIs)